zev-b/extra-curriculars/Udemy-Courses/Mastering-Typescript-Course/Section-11/type-assertions.md

 const myPic = document.querySelector("profile-image") as HTMLImageElement;
 ```

-Or in this wierd illustration of the concept by applying a type for a specific context...
+Or in this wierd illustration of the concept; to apply a type for a variable only in a specific context...
 ```ts
 let mystery: unknown = "Hello";